NGC 4013

 A recent deep color image of NGC 4013 revealed a looping tidal stream of stars extending over 80 thousand light-years from the Galactic Center.
 This structure is thought to be the remnants of a smaller galaxy that was torn apart by tidal forces as it collided with NGC 4013.

-Supernova SN 1989Z was discovered on December 30, 1989 at apparent magnitude 12.

 NGC 4013 is a member of the Ursa Major Cluster.
 It is a member of the NGC 4111 Group, which is part of the Ursa Major Cloud and is the second largest group in the cloud after the NGC 3992 Group.

+Supernova imposter

+In January, 1991, M. Shaw reported an apparent supernova seen on an image taken December 30, 1989, at apparent magnitude 12, which was then given the designation SN 1989Z.
+However, later analysis suggested that this object was actually a foreground variable star, or an outburst from a cataclysmic variable star.